vacp2p/rfc/specs/waku/v2/waku-filter.md

 ##### MessagePush

 A filter node that has received a filter request SHOULD push all messages that match this filter to a light node.
-These messages are likely to come from the `relay` protocol and be kept at the Node, but there MAY be other sources or protocols where this comes from.
+These [`WakuMessage`'s](./waku-message.md) are likely to come from the `relay` protocol and be kept at the Node, but there MAY be other sources or protocols where this comes from.
 This is up to the consumer of the protocol.